-The U.S. Court of Appeals for the Tenth Circuit, sitting en banc, held that Bustamate-Conchas had been improperly denied the right of allocution.
-However, because Bustamate-Conchas did not object to the error at the time of sentencing, the court had to decide whether Bustamate-Conchas could show “plain error.”
+The U.S. Court of Appeals for the Tenth Circuit, sitting en banc, held that Bustamante-Conchas had been improperly denied the right of allocution.
+However, because Bustamante-Conchas did not object to the error at the time of sentencing, the court had to decide whether Bustamate-Conchas could show “plain error.”

 The court found the first two prongs easily satisfied.
 According to the court, “a complete denial of allocution thus satisfies the first and second prongs of plain-error review.”

 Concerning the third prong of the plain error test, the Tenth Circuit held that defendants need only show that “there is a reasonable probability that, but for the error claimed, the result of the proceeding would have been different.”
 A reasonable probability, the court explained, should not be confused with, “a requirement that a defendant proves by a preponderance of the evidence that but for error things would have been different.”
 Rather, the court indicated that “a reasonable probability is a probability sufficient to undermine confidence in the outcome.”

 In this regard, the court held that “without some exceptionally good reason to doubt that allocution would have mattered, the complete denial of a defendant's right to allocute raises a reasonable probability of a lesser sentence.”
 According to the court, “just as the Guidelines are ordinarily expected to have some impact on a sentence, there is at least a reasonable probability that allocution matters in the usual case.”

 Even more importantly, the court held the defendants “need not identify the particular statements they wished to make” to show prejudice.

 On the other hand, the court explained, defendants who were sentenced to the statutory mandatory minimum or pursuant to a binding Fed.
 R. Crim.
 P. 11(c)(1)(C) plea agreement would not be able to show prejudice.